Analysis of Clustering and Degree Index in Random Graphs and Complex Networks: Monte Carlo simulations for other random graph models

 \subsection{Results for the degree index}

-In this subsection we focus on the degree index and compare $\di_1$ and $\di_2$ for the same four random graph models for again varying values of the number of nodes.
-The first one below is for $\di_1$ and the edge density in $\{0.1, 0.5\}$.
+In this subsection, we focus on the degree index and compare $\di_1$ and $\di_2$ for the same four random graph models again for varying values of the number of nodes.
+Figure \ref{fig:di11} is for $\di_1$ and the edge density in $\{0.1, 0.5\}$.
+Note that again there are two versions corresponding to each edge density due to the domination of Barab\'asi-Albert model with $m = m^*$.
+In particular, the ones on the right do not contain the case for the Barab\'asi-Albert model.

-For either of the edge densities considered, the Barab\'asi-Albert model dominates the other ones significantly.
-This is not surprising since preferential attachment causes significant number of nodes to have degrees comparable to $n$ and a majority of the nodes to have very small degrees.
-This causes $\mathbb{E}[|d_i - d_j|]$ to be of order $n$, which then implies $\di_1 = \theta(n^3)$.

-We see that $\di_1$ is zero for the case of random regular graphs, which is already trivial since the degrees in such graphs are the same.
-We can again observe that small world model behaves similarly to Erd\H{o}s-R\'enyi as the rewiring probability increases.
+We see that as in the case of the clustering index, the small world model behaves similarly to Erd\H{o}s-R\'enyi as the rewiring probability increases.
+In order to examine the behaviors for different models in more detail, we also include the $\log-\log$ plots for the graphs on the left in Figure \ref{fig:di11}.

-The above observations for $\di_1$ are also true for $\di_2$, with the modification that $\di_1 = \theta(n^4)$ for Barab\'asi-Albert, as expected.
-Note also that the $\di_2$ values in our simulations are in agreement with our theoretical results.